Get

 Grooming

 Your Golden will love their trips to a professional groomer to get spruced up and pampered.
-They have long feathery hair that requires daily brushing—if you want to reduce that inevitable Goldie shed they are so known for.
-Their coats are definitely not allergy friendly.
+They have long, feathery hair that requires daily brushing to remove loose hair and reduce shedding.
+Their coats are definitely not allergy-friendly.

-If you want a Golden but don’t want to deal with the allergy triggers, consider a G0oldendoodle mix—a Golden Retriever mixed with a Poodle.
-It takes on the hypoallergenic qualities of the Poodle parent in most cases—but it’s never 100%.
+If you want a Golden but don’t want to deal with the allergy triggers, consider a Goldendoodle, which is a Golden Retriever mixed with a Poodle.
+They can retain the hypoallergenic qualities of the Poodle parent in most cases—but it’s never 100%.

-Like other dogs, your Golden needs a bath once every four to six weeks—preferably with an all-natural shampoo to avoid potential allergic reactions.
+Like other dogs, your Golden needs a bath every 4 to 6 weeks, preferably with an all-natural shampoo to prevent allergic reactions.

 bath foam to a Golden Retriever dog